Mattis: Only North Korea need fear missile defense

 "It's hard to anticipate what they do," he said of the North, but he was cautious not to inflame the situation.

-"We maintained what passes for peace so far to a degree," he said.
+"We maintained what passes for peace so far to a degree."